qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because  image exists small affine transform.
+The second image might be difficult to classify because  image exists watermark noise .
+The third image might be difficult to classify because  the most parts of image is snow and we need to deduce the image meaning from rest of parts.
+The fourth image might be difficult to classify because  image exists shadow blur.
+The fifth image might be difficult to classify because  image exists inhomogeneous color change.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).